 Not specifically, but it is never a good idea to mix solutions without understanding the potential reactions.
 Please just use the solution undiluted by instelf.

 If activating the solution more than once to increase the efficacy, the model may not activate straight away (depending on which model is used).
 If so, wait for five minutes before repeat activation.

 Choose any of the models according to the size of your site and the amount of solution you need.
 To compare the range please see the comparison table on the bottom of the Range page.

 No. Chlorine is added to drinking water to disinfect water supplies and this will slightly increase the concentration of FAC when used with the Toucan Eco devices, but by itself it’s not strong enough to kill microorganisms.
-That’s why Toucan Eco uses small quantities of salt to add chloride and sodium to the reaction, generating a solution that’s strong enough to kill 99.999% of microorganisms.
+That’s why Toucan Eco uses small quantities of salt to add chloride and sodium to the reaction, generating a solution that’s strong enough to kill up to 99.999% of microorganisms.

 No. Water hardness is an expression of the calcium content of water – the more calcium in the water, the harder it is and the more limescale is built up.
 However, the Toucan units reverse polarity at each activation, so no limescale builds up on the cells.
 This makes it maintenance-free and no descaling is necessary.

 Even if water quality fell outside these boundaries, it would not materially impact on the performance of the solutions.